pingcap/tiflow/docs/design/2022-03-16-ticdc-leveldb-sorter.md

 ## Motivation or Background

-We have met issues <sup>[1]</sup> about resource exhausted issues about TiCDC.
+We have met issues <sup>[1]</sup> about resource exhaustion in TiCDC.
 One of the main source of consumption is TiCDC sorter.

-In the current architecture, the resources consumed sorter is proportional to the number of tables, in terms of goroutines and CPU.
+In the current architecture, the resources consumed by sorter is proportional to the number of tables, in terms of goroutines and CPU.

 To support replicating many tables scenario, like 100,000 tables, we need